 Our first stop was Perm.
 The city was not really attractive, typical European Russia.
 We visited the Gulag Museum Perm-36 at Kutchino village.
 Otherwise, we had a nice stay with our Couchsurfing hosts even though the communication was pretty hard.
 Karol could use Polish and they spoke Russian and it worked pretty okay.
 I could not add so much to it as my Polish knowledge is limited to basic conversations, but one of the hosts were also into photography and we figured out a nice way to talk using our pictures.
 We spent only a few days in and around the city then headed east.

 Stunning nature near Krasnoyarsk

 Mostly local people took the trains, so our conversations were very short and limited with them.
-At Krasnoyarsk our host was already waiting for us at the railway station.
-His first notice was that we seem like knowing everyone on the train, because we said goodbye to 4-5 foreigners (i.e. all the foreigners on the train).
+At Krasnoyarsk, our host was already waiting for us at the railway station.
+His first notice was that we seem to like knowing everyone on the train because we said goodbye to 4-5 foreigners (i.e. all the foreigners on the train).

 If you like hiking or rock climbing, Krasnoyarsk is the best location to go.
 The Stolby National Park is stunning.
 It is great to hike in the Eastern Sayan Mountains or climb one of the rock pillars.
 Our plan was only hiking, but our plans luckily never too firm.
 Our host was a rock climber and he had a free day at work, so it isn’t hard to imagine that we headed straight to the national park from the railway station.
 It was my first ever try, so you can imagine how it went.
 But I made it (with a little help)!The view from the top of the rocks rewarded my suffering.